prachimudholkar04/Hospitality-dashboard/README.md

-Based on the context of your project and the `Sales_Dashboard.py` file you uploaded, here's a sample `README.md` file for your GitHub repository:

----

 # Sales Dashboard

 This repository contains a Python script for generating and displaying a comprehensive **Sales Dashboard**.
 The dashboard provides real-time insights into key sales metrics and performance trends, empowering decision-makers to track revenue growth, customer acquisition, and product performance.
 It is an intuitive tool that helps optimize sales strategies and improve overall outcomes.